epsilon537/boxlambda/_drafts/dfx.markdown

 *The J1B Core fitted to the VS0 interface.*

 The register interface is borrowed from the PicoRV DMA Controller component.
-Through this interface both Ibex and the J1B CPU have access to the J1B UART registers.
-Transmit direction for Ibex is receive direction for J1B and vice versa.
-The Wishbone Slave port also gives the Ibex CPU access to the J1B's program memory so it can install the J1B firmware.
-Finally, the register interface has a control register which is used to take the J1B out reset after the firmware has been loaded into the core.
+Through this interface, both Ibex and the J1B CPU have access to the J1B UART registers.
+The transmit direction for Ibex is the receive direction for J1B and vice versa.
+The Wishbone Slave port also gives the Ibex CPU access to the J1B's program memory, allowing it to install the J1B firmware.
+Finally, the register interface has a control register which is used to take the J1B out of reset after the firmware has been loaded into the core.

-If I were to properly integrate the J1B core into BoxLambda, something I might do in the future, I would hook up the complete interface, giving the J1B core full access to the entire BoxLambda SoC.
-However, doing so currently would be too much a distraction from the task at hand: demonstrating DFX in BoxLambda.
-Hence, for the time being, the lazy, demo-type integration shown above.
+If I were to integrate the J1B core into BoxLambda properly - something I might do in the future - I would hook up the complete interface, giving the J1B core full access to the entire BoxLambda SoC.
+However, doing so currently would be too much of a distraction from the task at hand: demonstrating DFX in BoxLambda.
+Hence, for the time being, the lazy, demo-like integration shown above.

 The resulting Test SoC is called **j1b_test** and looks like this: